gmantel/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repo dedicated to the Coursera Data Science specialization
+Hi reviewers, welcome here.
+This my Github repo dedicated to the Coursera Data Science specialization I hope you will find everything set up correctly and enjoy the cursus as much as I do.
+Take care.